uclahs-cds/pipeline-align-DNA/README.md

 For docker images, please view our Dockerhub repository [here](https://hub.docker.com/orgs/blcdsdockerregistry/repositories)

 ## How to run the pipeline
-On the head/submitter node run sbatch /path/to/alignDNA.submission.s /path/to/alignDNA.nf /path/to/alignDNA.config <name of pipeline run> <your email>
+On the head/submitter node run:

+sbatch /path/to/alignDNA.submission.s /path/to/alignDNA.nf /path/to/alignDNA.config name_of_pipeline_run your_email